-- Provide a letter of nomination from a UNC Charlotte Faculty member clearly specifying the scholarly or creative accomplishments at UNC Charlotte and the significance.
+- Nominator’s letter, clearly specifying the scholarly or creative accomplishments at UNC Charlotte and their significance.

-- Submit three letters from professionals outside of UNC Charlotte who are qualified to evaluate the work of the nominee and provide an authoritative view.
-Please include a brief biography (two-three sentences) on each of the outside letter writers.
+- Three letters of support from professionals outside of UNC Charlotte who are qualified to evaluate the work of the nominee and provide an authoritative view.

-- Include a brief biography (two-three sentences) on each of the outside letter writers.
+- The letter of nomination should include a brief biography (two-three sentences) of each of the letter writers indicated in number 2, above.

 - 2017: Dr. Robert Algozzine, Educational Leadership

 - 2013: Dr. Lawrence Calhoun and Dr. Richard Tedeschi, Psychology

 - 2011: Dr. Roslyn A. Mickelson, Sociology

 - 2009: Dr. Diane M. Browder, Special Education and Child Development

 - 2008: Dr. Bruce A. Arrigo, Criminal Justice and Criminology

 - 2004: Dr. David T. Test, Special Education and Child Development